 Lessons from Kingston

-It can be challenging for the council to keep up with the wide range of policy consultations and campaigns on climate issues and relate this to what is most important locally.
+It can be challenging for the council to keep up with the wide range of policy consultations and campaigns on climate issues and relate this to what's most important locally.
 Kingston found that maintaining good channels of communication with local community groups can help.

 Useful information